 Prevention of mother-to-child transmission (PMTCT) programmes provide antiretroviral treatment to HIV-positive pregnant women to stop their infants from acquiring the virus.

 Without treatment, the likelihood of HIV passing from mother-to-child is 15% to 45%.
 However, antiretroviral treatment and other effective PMTCT interventions can reduce this risk to below 5%.2

 A comprehensive approach to PMTCT

-Effective PMTCT programmes require women and their infants to receive a cascade of interventions including uptake of antenatal services and HIV testing during pregnancy, use of antiretroviral treatment (ART) by pregnant women living with HIV, safe childbirth practices and appropriate infant feeding, uptake of infant HIV testing and other post-natal healthcare services.3
+Effective PMTCT programmes require women and their infants to have access to - and to take up - a cascade of interventions including antenatal services and HIV testing during pregnancy; use of antiretroviral treatment (ART) by pregnant women living with HIV; safe childbirth practices and appropriate infant feeding; uptake of infant HIV testing and other post-natal healthcare services.3

-The World Health Organisation (WHO) promotes a comprehensive approach to PMTCT programmes which includes:
+The World Health Organization (WHO) promotes a comprehensive approach to PMTCT programmes which includes:

 - preventing new HIV infections among women of childbearing age

 - preventing unintended pregnancies among women living with HIV

 - preventing HIV transmission from a woman living with HIV to her baby